 You have questions.
 We have answers.

-With all the news about the incoming President and his administration’s plans, you may be wondering if you can still get your health care at Planned Parenthood.
+With all the news about the President and his administration’s plans, you may be wondering if you can still get your health care at Planned Parenthood.
 Please know our health centers are still open as usual, and our staff are doing what they’ve always done: getting up in the morning, opening the health center doors, and providing expert, affordable health care to anyone who needs it.

 Insured or uninsured, we’ve got you covered.